 Museum Will Announce Reopening in Coming Months

 Today, the Norton Museum of Art announced its exhibition program for the first half of 2021 featuring exhibitions exploring immigration, systemic injustice, and racialized violence.
 Through solo presentations, curated selections from its collection, and its artists-in-residence program, the Norton is creating platforms for emerging and mid-career artists that illuminate diverse perspectives and provide engaging experiences for its audiences.
-To kick off its 80th anniversary, the Norton will present María Berrío: Esperando mientras la noche florece (Waiting for the Night to Bloom); Jose Alvarez (D.O.P.A.): Krome; Art Finds a Way; and Celebrating the Norton: Eighty Years.
+To kick off its 80th anniversary, the Norton will present María Berrío: Esperando mientras la noche florece (Waiting for the Night to Bloom); Jose Alvarez (D.O.P.A.): The Krome Drawings; Art Finds a Way; and Celebrating the Norton: Eighty Years.
 In the coming months, the Museum will announce its reopening date and new health and safety guidelines.

 For the second year of its recently launched artist-in-residence program, the museum will host María Berrío and Jessica Ingram in January and February in homes on the museum’s campus.